corda/corda-docs-portal/content/en/docs/apps/payments/payments-index.md

 weight: 200
 ---

-# Payments and Modulr payment rail
+# Corda Payments Alpha

-Corda Payments, including payments on the Modulr payment rail, is an early release feature that allows you to create theoretical and experimental payment solutions in Corda - connecting to real Payment Service Providers (PSPs).
+Corda Payments Alpha is an early release feature that allows you to create experimental payment solutions in Corda.
+With the Modulr Payment Rail, you can use Corda Payments to connect to a live Payment Service Provider (PSPs).

 There are two main CorDapps in this version of Corda Payments: